 Welcome to our website.
 Our mission statement declares that the Parish of Bitterne Park believes in God the Father, Son and Holy Spirit, and is a community dedicated to sharing the love of Jesus by radical inclusive hospitality, healing, reconciliation and wholeness.

-Every Sunday you are invited to refreshments after the 9.30 am. service or before the 11.00 am. service.
+Every Sunday you are invited to refreshments between the 9am and 10:45am service.

 When Andy asked me to write for the newsletter, I panicked a bit - this is not my natural territory.
 But with all the change we have gone through as a parish, and as we move on together building God's kingdom here in Bitterne Park, I thought I would share a blog post I found on thinkinganglicans.org.uk.
 This meditation on Thomas and his experience of the risen Christ is written by Rosemary Hannah.

 "I think that if I were inventing a resurrection story, I would have had him reappear as victor over death with gaping unsightly wounds healed up.
 I would not, I suspect, have thought to have him going around with a hole in his side big enough to put one’s hand into.
 I might, I suppose, have run to some discreet scars and a little bitterness over how he was treated.

 The Jesus who bursts back into Thomas’s life is much better than anything I would have imagined.
 His wounds are still open, with one plenty large enough to put a finger into.
 His preoccupation, though, is not with the past, but the future.
 He is moving his disciples on to a new world, where they take up the role he has carried.
 Jesus’s old work of forgiving (or not) will become their responsibility, and they will struggle to make others believe what they can never see.

 So we enter a world where we know something new about healing, which is that probably we will never really be healed, although we may well be resurrected.
 What we are offered is a new life, not a patched-up old life.